 Which jurisdictions have significant interplay with your jurisdiction in cross-border cases?
-If so, how does this affect the investigation, prosecution and penalising of cartel activity in your jurisdiction?
+If so, how does this affect the investigation, prosecution and penalising of cartel activity in cross-border cases in your jurisdiction?

 It is fair to say that the interplay between jurisdictions does not in practice materially affect the Board's handling of cartel investigations, including cross-border cases.
+Principle of comity does not take part as ELIG, Attorneys-at-Law TURKEY an explicit provision in Turkish Competition law.
+A cartel's conduct that was investigated elsewhere in the world can be prosecuted in Turkey if it has had an effect on non-Turkish markets.